Frequently Asked Questions

 Will braces interfere with playing a musical instrument?

 Nope!
 There is of course an initial period of adjustment.
 Following that, it is easy to go right back to playing any instrument, just as before.
 There is no guarantee, however, that braces will ensure that you play on-key! back to top

 How often will I need office visits?

-Dr. Berkman and Dr. Shapiro use fixed appliances (braces) which are among the most technologically advanced in the world today!
+Dr. Berkman, Dr. Shapiro, and Dr. Shoukri use fixed appliances (braces) which are among the most technologically advanced in the world today!
 Because of this, routine office visits for “adjustments” can be made much more infrequently.
 The vast majority of visits will occur every 6 to 10 weeks.
 In fact, even the total number of times adjustments need to be made is reduced because of the modern technology behind the systems we use.

 When treatment is complete, retainer adjustment visits are spaced further and further apart until finally, follow up checks are no longer needed. back to top

 Should I continue to see my pediatric or family dentist while I’m in braces?

 Of course!
 During braces, it’s more important than ever to continue to see your regular dentist for frequent cleanings, exams, and check-ups.
 Dr. Berkman, Dr. Shapiro, and Dr. Shoukri will take great care in communicating effectively with your dentist about your progress, so your dentist will always know “what’s up” with your treatment.
 If you are currently looking for a regular dentist, ask us for a referral!
 We know many great dentists all over town, and will certainly make sure you are taken good care of. back to top

 What are retainers all about?